 A study of civil actions including the methods used by federal and state courts to resolve civil disputes.
 Among the topics covered are the relation between federal and state courts; the power of courts over persons, property and subject matter; the scope of litigation; preparation for trial through pleading, discovery and pretrial; devices for resolving actions and issues before and during trial; functions of judge and jury; and the finality of the trial court's disposition.

 Prerequisites: Prior or concurrent enrollment in 219 Evidence.
 This clinic provides practical experience in providing legal services to indigent clients who have filed civil rights actions in state and federal trial and appellate courts.
 Students work on clinic cases under the supervision of the clinic director.
 Students are required to follow the clinic office procedures and to employ skills such as interviewing, counseling, research, writing, negotiating, taking and defending depositions, and possibly oral and trial advocacy.
 Students are certified to appear in court.
 Each unit of clinic credit assumes four hours of work per week.
 In any one semester, a minimum of two units (eight hours) of clinic work is required; this clinic work is required in addition to any credit received in the skills component of this program.
-Grading is on a satisfactory/unsatisfactory basis.
 Class limit: 12 students.

 Discussion -- 3 hours.
 Course coverage includes civil remedies for civil rights violations under the primary United States civil rights statute.
 Specifically, it covers actions for constitutional and statutory violations under 42 USC section 1983, affirmative defenses, and abstention doctrines.